 Serving on an evaluation committee is often described by participants as "one of the best forms of professional development," not only because of what is learned about best practices from the standards but also because of interaction with peers.
-Information about serving as an evaluator is found in Introduction for New Evaluators, as well as in Section Four of the Handbook of Accreditation, Guidelines for Members of Accreditation Evaluation Committees.
+Information about serving as an evaluator is found in Section Four of the Handbook of Accreditation, Guidelines for Members of Accreditation Evaluation Committees.

 The ATS Commission staff provides frequent training sessions for members of evaluation committees.
 These training sessions include workshops at the Pittsburgh office, webinars offered both live and recorded, and one-on-one mentoring before, during, and after visits.
 As these training sessions become adjusted to the newly revised standards and procedures, this webpage will include links to them.